BankAkira/Distributed-Shamir-Secret-Sharing-System/README.md

 ## Contract Structure

-- **pyShamir.sol**: Implementation of Shamir's Secret Sharing algorithm
+- **ShamirSecretSharing.sol**: Implementation of Shamir's Secret Sharing algorithm
 - **IShareContract.sol**: Interface for Share Contracts
 - **IShamirRegistry.sol**: Interface for the Registry
 - **ShareContract.sol**: Contract to store a single share with access control